 Our Class A common stock is currently not listed on any securities exchange.
-We intend to apply to have our Class A common stock listed on The Nasdaq Global Select Market under the symbol "ZM."
+We have been approved to have our Class A common stock listed on The Nasdaq Global Select Market under the symbol "ZM."

 SHARES ELIGIBLE FOR FUTURE SALE